 (c) "Good Reason" shall mean, without the Executive's express written consent, the Company's relocation of Executive's principal place of employment to a locale that is more than fifty (50) miles from the Executive's principal place of employment as of the effective date of this Agreement, provided, however, that the Company's relocation of Executive's principal place of employment to the Company's headquarters (as designated in its filings with the Securities and Exchange Commission) shall not be considered "Good Reason."
-On and after a Change in Control, "Good Reason" means the occurrence of any of the following events without the Executive's express written consent: (i) a material reduction in the Executive's base salary or target annual bonus compensation as in effect on the date immediately prior to a Change in Control, (ii) the Company's assignment to the Executive without the Executive's consent of duties materially and adversely inconsistent with the Executive's position, duties or responsibilities as in effect immediately before the Change in Control, including, but not limited to, any material reduction in such position, duties or responsibilities, or a change in the Executive's title or office, as then in effect, or any removal of the Executive from any of such positions, titles or offices, or (iii) the Company's relocation of Executive's principal place of employment to a locale that is more than fifty (50) miles from the Executive's principal place of employment immediately prior to the Change in Control.
+On and after a Change in Control, "Good Reason" means the occurrence of any of the following events without the Executive's express written consent: (i) a material reduction in the Executive's base salary or target annual bonus compensation as in effect on the date immediately prior to a Change in Control, (ii) the Company's assignment to the Executive without the Executive's consent of duties materially and adversely inconsistent with the Executive's position, duties or responsibilities, or a change in the Executive's title or office, as then in effect, or any removal of the Executive from any of such positions, titles or offices, or (iii) the Company's relocation of Executive's principal place of employment to a locale that is more than fifty (50) miles from the Executive's principal place of employment to a locale that is more than fifty (50) miles from the Executive's principal place of employment to a locale that is more than fifty (50) miles from the Executive's principal place of employment to a locale that is more than fifty (50) miles from the Executive's principal place of employment to a locale that is more than fifty (50) miles from the Executive's principal place of employment immediately prior to the Change in Control.